paladugu82/node-smb-server/lib/backends/rq/README.md

 [Request Queue][RQ] before giving up and removing the entry.
 * _retryDelay_: The amount of time, in milliseconds, that the [Request Queue Processor][RQP] will wait before retrying a failed [Request Queue][RQ] entry.
-* _noUnicodeNormalize_: If `true`, the backend won't normalized unicode characters between the remote share and local share.
-If `false`, the backend will normalize a file's path when downloading it to the local share, and convert it to its original encoding when uploading to the remote share.
-Default: false.
 * _cacheInfoOnly_: If `true`, the backend won't actually perform create, delete, or updates on the local version of a file.
 It will only manage the file's [work data][WORK].
 Default: false.
 * _local_: Configuration of the share that the backend will use as its local share.